jonasgeiler/svelte-tiny-virtual-list/README.md

 ## About

-Instead of rendering all your list of data in a huge list, the virtual list component just renders the bits that are visible, keeping your page nice and light.
+Instead of rendering all your data in a huge list, the virtual list component just renders the items that are visible, keeping your page nice and light.
 This is heavily inspired by [react-tiny-virtual-list](https://github.com/clauderic/react-tiny-virtual-list) and uses most of its code and functionality!

 ### Features